This is the pre-trip newsletter for men and women of all ages and abilities joining our 2019 expeditions and walks.

 25) Bring or buy warm mittens.
-Special warm high-altitude mittens are necessary for all of our climbs, for example: http://www.outdoorresearch.com/en/mens/gloves/mens-alti-mitts.html .
+Special warm high-altitude mittens are necessary for all of our climbs, for example: Outdoor Research Alti-Mitts.
 Nowadays, we can find many warm mitten choices in Kathmandu.
 You won't need to wear any liner gloves inside these mitts (they already have their own integral liner) so fit is very important.
-This company ships around the world.
-Be sure to discuss the size of your hand and what size mitt you might need with the person at the shop.

 26) Bring or buy a figure 8.
 Climbers, please be sure to bring a "figure 8" for rappelling/abseiling.
-Modern rock climbing descenders ie: "atc’s" do not work on fixed line, and are a liability because they slow you and the team down considerably.
+Many modern rock climbing descenders ie: "atc’s" do not work on icy ropes and knotted fixed line, and are a liability because they slow you and the team down considerably.
 It is hard for some people to believe until they witness this personally, but we are asking you to believe it now.
 Please go out and purchase a figure 8.
 You may also purchase a figure 8 in Kathmandu.